tca19/programming-notes/appendix/appendix-A.md

 External declarations are _externarl_ because they are _outside_ functions.
 External declaration for an object is a definition if it has an identifier.
 Each object must have exactly one definition.

+### A.11 Scope and Linkage
+* **Lexical Scope** : region of a program where an identifier characteristics are understood.
+Most of the identifiers (object, struct, enum, union or function) have a scope that goes from the moment it appears to the end of the translation unit.
+* **Linkage** : within a translation unit, all declarations of the same object/function refer to the same thing.